RavenEsc/AWS_Security_Automation_Tool/docs/Week2_Notes.md

 Update:

-- Developed and designed the terraform and python codes, undeployed
+- Developed and designed the terraform and python codes, un-deployed

 - Created a main file for terraform, then split it up into several segments of code with relative organization (Main rough draft code is in RoughDraft-Designs.txt)